 What are the Penalties for Cutting Down Trees?

 Fines and penalties for tree removal and lopping will vary depending on the determined value the Council poses on the trees.

 A fee can be charged, as well as a replanting order to compensate for the loss of vegetation.
 Illegally cutting down a tree could turn into a costly exercise.

 It’s important to remember that this law does not just apply to tree removals.
 All protected trees must be pruned in accordance with AS4373: 1996 Pruning of Amenity Trees by a L3 qualified Arborist.

 We can’t stress enough how important it is to have a qualified Arborist undertake your tree work to comply with these requirements.
 Acting on the wrong advice could be a costly mistake as one of our body corporate clients knows too well.
 Unfortunately, they engaged the services of an un-skilled tree lopper who lopped 29 trees throughout the common property.
-Once council was notified an independent Arborist report was ordered, which found all 29 trees had been irreparably damaged and required replacement.
+Once Gold Coast Council tree removal was notified an independent Arborist report was ordered, which found all 29 trees had been irreparably damaged and required replacement.
 We estimate our client’s re-planting costs were $20,000 and they risked a non-compliance fine of up to $960,000.00!